 Most Tribunal matters can be heard within a few weeks of the application being lodged.
 However, waiting times may vary depending on how busy the Tribunal is and how often they hold hearings.
-In parts of regional Queensland, the Tribunal may only hear matters once a month.
+In parts of regional Queensland the Tribunal may only hear matters once a month.

-Tribunals will usually prioritise applications that are defined as urgent applications under the Act.
-These are often heard within two weeks..
+Tribunals will usually prioritise urgent applications, these are defined in the Act.
 If you have a non-urgent application but need the Tribunal to hear your matter quickly, explain this when you lodge your application.
 If there are certain days or times you are unable to attend a hearing, for example if you are going away on holidays, put this in writing when you lodge your application.